ProtonKicker/Lime/README.md

 Feel free to make modifications to this design and ask for different formats of the CAD.

-Link to DXC's github: https://github.com/Phaetus/DXC-Extruder
+Link to DXC's github: https://github.com/Phaetus/DXC-Extruder, and special thanks to DXC's creators~